studica/studica-docs-worldskills/source/docs/Motors/servo-motors.rst

          //Include the Servo Library
          #include "Servo_ros.h"

+         double servo_angle;

+         void servo_angle_Cb(const std_msgs::Float32::ConstPtr& msg)
+         {
+            servo_angle = msg->data;
+         }

+         int main(int argc, char **argv
+         {

+            ros::init(argc, argv, "servo_node");

             /**
              * Constructor
              * Servo's ros threads (publishers and services) will run asynchronously in the background */

-         ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz
+            ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system
+            VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz

+            ros::ServiceClient setAngle;
+            ros::Subsrciber servo_angle_sub;

             ServoRos servo(&nh, &vmx, channel);
-         ros::ServiceClient setAngle;

-         // Use these to directly access data servo.GetMinAngle(); //returns a double
+            // Use these to directly access data servo.GetAngle(); //returns a double;
+            servo.GetMinAngle(); //returns a double
             servo.GetMaxAngle(); //returns a double

             // Declaring message type
             vmxpi_ros::Float msg;

             // Setting the servo angle
             float angle = 45.0 //Range -150° - 150°
             msg.request.data = angle;
             setAngle.call(msg);

+            // Subscribing to Servo angle topic to access the angle data servo_angle_sub = nh.subscribe("channel/channel_index/servo/angle", 1, servo_angle_Cb);

+            ros::spin(); //ros::spin() will enter a loop, pumping callbacks to obtain the latest sensor data

+            return 0;
+         }

         .. important:: Subscribe to Servo topics to access the data being published and write callbacks to pass messages between various processes.

+        .. note:: For more information on programming with ROS, refer to: http://wiki.ros.org/ROS/Tutorials.

 Continuous Servo
 ^^^^^^^^^^^^^^^^